Skip to main content

 01392 724235

-My first book, published with OUP in 2017, examines the reception of the life of the ancient Roman poet Ovid in 17th-century French culture.
-In May 2018, I embarked on a Leverhulme Early Career Fellowship to work on my second book, Women Writing Antiquity: Gender and Learning in Early Modern France (forthcoming with OUP).
+My first book, published with OUP in 2017, examines the reception of the life of the ancient Roman poet Ovid in 17th-century French culture; my second book is Women Writing Antiquity: Gender and Learning in Early Modern France (OUP, 2024).
+I am currently leading a five-year project, Cultures of Philosophy: Women Writing Knowledge in Early Modern Europe, originally awarded as a European Research Council Horizon Europe Starting Grant in the 2022 round (€1.5 million) and now match-funded by a UKRI Frontier Research Guarantee.

 I accept PhD or post-doc proposals in any of my research areas.